Sakura no Hanabiratachi: 2008 version

 The Team K and Team B members were invited to join in creating a new 2008 version of the song, "Sakura no Habiratachi 2008" (桜の花びらたち2008).
 A poster was given for a purchase of any version of this single at the AKB48 Theater Café.
 Since only one member from AKB48 was featured on each poster, 44 different types of posters were available.
 These posters were handed out randomly to any purchaser.
 Anyone who had collected all 44 types had been invited to a Spring Festival with AKB48.
 DefSTAR Records later announced, however, that this offer would be cancelled, due to the apparent scandal of attracting purchasers to effectively buy a special reward by spending an inordinate amount of money chasing down all 44 versions of the poster.

 A special B-side is featured on the type B limited edition, where the song is rearranged into the form of a school choir performance.

 2010 version

 "Sakura no Hanabiratachi HaruUta 2010 Special" (桜の花びらたち 春うた2010スペシャル), with special lyrics written by Yasushi Akimoto applied at the very last part of the song, was sung by the members appeared on "HaruUta 2010" (春うた2010, Spring Songs 2010), live broadcast on March 27, 2010, by NHK.

 2015 version

-For the group's 10th anniversary, a new version of the song (along with Skirt, Hirari) was recorded for the opening track of upcoming album 0 to 1 no Aida, featuring current members.
+For the group's 10th anniversary, a new version of the song (along with Skirt, Hirari) was recorded for the opening track of the album 0 to 1 no Aida, featuring current members.

+2025 version

+For the group's 20th anniversary, a new version of the song was recorded as a coupling song for the single Masaka no Confession, featuring the current members, and Yui Oguri as the center.